RBhuiya/South-Eastern-Railway-Summer-Internship_2025/Day-1/README.md

 3. Start Setup:

-	-Run the file named “setup” as Administrator (Right-click > Run as Administrator).
+	- Run the file named “setup” as Administrator (Right-click > Run as Administrator).

 4. Security Configuration:

-	-Skip entering the email for Oracle Security Updates.
+	- Skip entering the email for Oracle Security Updates.

 	-When prompted, use the following: